 Still, if you have 2 meals of 0.4g/kg/bw and one meal of 0.6g/kg/bw or similar across the day you’re at 1.4g/kg and your snacks might get you to 1.6+, which isn’t too bad.

 So what does 0.4g/kg look like?
-For an 80kg male that’s a meal of 32g/protein (Off the top of my head 20-30g/meal maximises the anabolic response to protein, although the anticatabolic effects continue at higher doses?
-Luke?
-My point being that hitting 25-35g in a meal makes a reasonable contribution to a reasonable overall target for muscle retention under suboptimal conditions of intake whilst also being enough of a signal for your muscles to do some building).
+For an 80kg male that’s a meal of 32g/protein (Off the top of my head 20-30g/meal maximises the anabolic response to protein, although the anticatabolic effects continue at higher doses.
+What that means is that hitting 25-35g in a meal makes a reasonable contribution to a reasonable overall target for muscle retention under suboptimal conditions of intake whilst also being enough of a signal for your muscles to do some building).
 A small caveat – older folks tend to have a degree of “anabolic resistance” and so need a higher dose of protein for the same response.
 But unless you’re an octogenarian globetrotter with physique goals, getting 25-35g/meal in is a good start, ideally with one or two meals a day containing more again.

 It’s not HARD to get 25-35g of protein in a meal in most places, either.
 If you’re in European hostels, where free breakfast is usually just orange juice and toast, it might take a bit more planning (eg buying some eggs and making an omelette) but beyond that, consuming that amount shouldn’t be a chore.
 Having a larger meal with a larger portion of meat (or fish or another quality protein source) daily is a good idea to bolster intake further, and again that shouldn’t be too hard to achieve through selecting some animal protein sources in the street.